 Add To Favorites

 Get inspired by the impasto technique used by Vincent van Gogh to make this sculptural keepsake!
-Roll Model Magic® coils to cover a foam ball in the style of a great masterpiece.
+Students roll Model Magic® coils to cover a foam ball in the style of a great masterpiece.

-Begin by poking both ends of a short ribbon into a foam ball with a paperclip.
+Students begin by poking both ends of a short ribbon into a foam ball with a paperclip.
 Use a thin layer of Model Magic background color to cover the entire ball.
-Model Magic air-dries to the touch overnight and dries completely in 2 to 3 days so you have plenty of time to create!
+Model Magic air-dries to the touch overnight and dries completely in 2 to 3 days.

-Roll several coils in colors of objects you’d like to start with.
+Several coils can be rolled in colors selected by students.
 Gently press these coils on the ball to outline each one.
 Fill the space with different colored coils of Model Magic.
 Van Gogh loved to use yellow to express happiness and often added unexpected colors within others.
 For example, white, yellow, and orange swirls are incorporated into the blues, some very dark, of his sky.
-Feel free to add bits of extra colors and leave them swirled in the coils.
-After your first layer is filled, add extra layers of coils on these objects until you are pleased with the ornament.
+Encourage students to add bits of extra colors and leave them swirled in the coils.
+After the first layer is filled, add extra layers of coils on these objects until satisfied with the ornament.

-You may want to make a series of ornaments for each masterpiece you admire!
+If time permits, students may want to make a series of ornaments for each masterpiece they admire!

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step